-16. Outside Agencies
+14. Outside Agencies

-- 16.1 The school receives: - - 1 day per fortnight language and learning support teacher - 20 session of Educational Psychologist time per year - Support from Speech and Language Therapy - Incredible Years project supported by CAMHS - Support from Visually Impaired/Hearing impaired services - 1/2 day per week Support from Future Steps Private Occupational Therapy - Support from local specialist settings through outreach - Individual therapy sessions by The Bungalow Partnership - 16.2 The role of the Language and Learning Support Teacher is to complete assessments of pupils on request of the class teacher/SENDCO, feedback to staff and parents, monitor individual progress and liaise with the SENDCO - 16.3 The role of the Educational Psychologist is to; - Provide a consultation model within the school - Leading multi-agency meetings - Consultations with staff and parents - ❖ Individual observations and work with pupils to contribute to assessment - Support for staff on how to best meet the needs of pupils with SEND - report writing on individual pupils - Staff training - 16.4 The role of the Speech and Language Service is to provide therapeutic support for pupils within and outside of school - 16.5 The role of the Visually Impaired Service/Hearing Impaired Service is to provide the school and pupils with guidance, training and equipment for children who have a hearing impairment or visual impairment - 16.6.
-The role of the Occupational Therapy Service is to provide support for pupils within and outside of school and ensure the school have the correct equipment in place to support pupils' needs, including writing sensory diet plans for individual children
+The school receives:

+- 1 day per fortnight language and learning support teacher - 20 session of Educational Psychologist time per year - Support from Speech and Language Therapy - Incredible Years project supported by CAMHS - Support from Visually Impaired/Hearing impaired services - 1/2 day per week Support from Future Steps Private Occupational Therapy - Support from local specialist settings through outreach - Support from a LA inclusion officer - Individual therapy sessions by The Bungalow Partnership - 1 day per week Education Mental Health Practitioner

+The role of the Language and Learning Support Teacher is to:

+- complete assessments of pupils on request of the class teacher/SENDCO

+- feedback to staff and parents

+- monitor individual progress and liaise with the SENDCO

+- contribute to SEND Support plans

+- contribute to EHCP statutory assessments

+The role of the Educational Psychologist is to:

+- Provide a consultation model within the school

+- Leading multi-agency meetings

+- Consultations with staff and parents

+- Individual observations and work with pupils to contribute to assessment

+- Support for staff on how to best meet the needs of pupils with SEND

+- report writing on individual pupils

+- Staff training

+- contribute to SEND Support plans

+- contribute to EHCP statutory assessments

+The role of the Speech and Language Service is to:

+- provide therapeutic support for pupils within and outside of school - provide modelling sessions for parents and staff - contribute to SEND Support plans - contribute to EHCP statutory assessments provide the school and pupils with guidance, training and equipment for children who have a hearing impairment or visual impairment

+The role of the Visually Impaired Service/Hearing Impaired Service is to:

+- monitor the impact of resource for pupils

+- provide CPD for staff

+- contribute to SEND Support plans

+- contribute to EHCP statutory assessments

+The role of the Occupational Therapy Service is to:

+- provide support for pupils within and outside of school and ensure the school have the correct equipment in place to support pupils' needs - writing sensory diet plans for individual children - reviewing sensory diet plans for individual children - monitoring the impact against GAS goals on sensory diet plans - feedback to parents and carers - provide home plans for parents, as directed by SENDCo - contribute to SEND Support plans - contribute to EHCP statutory assessments

-17. Special Facilities
+15. Special Facilities

-- 17.1 The school is accessible to wheelchairs and has ramps to the main reception area and extension.
-A disabled toilet is available in the main reception area and outside the hub - 17.2 A facility to change pupils has been added to Foundation Stage
+The school is accessible to wheelchairs and has ramps to the main reception area and extension.
+A disabled toilet is available in the main reception area and outside the hub

+A facility to change pupils has been added to Foundation Stage

-- 17.3 School seeks the advice of Occupational Therapy to ensure individual needs are met if needed - 17.4 Please refer to Accessibility Plan
+School seeks the advice of Occupational Therapy to ensure individual needs are met if needed

+Please refer to Accessibility Plan.